Brian Johnson: AC/DC

 In April 2016, during the Rock or Bust World Tour, AC/DC announced the departure of Johnson, citing hearing issues.
 As the band explained it, Johnson risked total hearing loss if he continued.
 Johnson stated that his hearing issues hadn't come from performing for 36 years with AC/DC, but from having forgotten to put ear plugs in during a race that left him with a punctured left ear drum.
 Guns N' Roses singer Axl Rose was recruited to complete the remaining ten shows in North America and twelve shows in Europe.

-Johnson's last show with AC/DC was on 28 February 2016; at the Sprint Center in Kansas City.
+Johnson's last show with AC/DC was on 28 February 2016, at the Sprint Center in Kansas City, Missouri.
 He stated in an interview that he "had a pretty good run" in AC/DC and implied that he might not be returning.
 After departing AC/DC, he recorded a new song with comedian Jim Breuer called "Mr. Rock 'n' Roll".
 Johnson made a cameo appearance with rock band Muse on 31 August 2017, performing a rendition of "Back in Black" with the group.

 In August 2018, rumours began circulating that Johnson and drummer Phil Rudd had rejoined AC/DC.
-According to members of the band Terrorizer, in January 2019 Johnson confirmed to them that he is back in AC/DC after getting "sick of denying it" and that he is working on a new album.
+According to members of the band Terrorizer, in January 2019 Johnson confirmed to them that he was back in AC/DC after getting "sick of denying it" and that he was working on a new album.

 On 30 September 2020, AC/DC posted a photo on social media listing the band's new line-up, including Johnson on vocals, as well as a photo featuring, him, Angus, Cliff Williams, Phil Rudd and Stevie Young reunited.

+In November 2020, AC/DC released a new album, Power Up, with Johnson on vocals.

+On 7 October 2023, Johnson made a return to the stage with AC/DC at the Power Trip festival, the band's first show since 2016, when they concluded the Rock or Bust World Tour with Axl Rose as their singer.
+Johnson subsequently toured with the band on their Power Up Tour.